 Muscle Tension, Chronic Muscle Tension, Aches, Pain common anxiety symptoms descriptions:

 - You feel like your muscles are always tight or strained, sometimes to the point of frequent pain or even chronic pain.

 - Some people might also find the pain so restricting and debilitating that it prevents physical activity, and sometimes to the point of becoming bed ridden.

 - Sometimes the muscle tension pain can be so severe that pain medications are required.

-Muscle tension, aches, and pains can persistently affect one area only, can shift and affect another area or areas, and can migrate all over and affect many areas over and over again.
+Anxiety-caused muscle tension, aches, and pains can persistently affect one area only, can shift and affect another area or areas, and can migrate all over and affect many areas over and over again.

-Muscle tension, aches, and pains can range in intensity from slight, to moderate, to severe.
-It can also come in waves, where it’s strong one moment and eases off the next.
+This anxiety symptom can range in intensity from slight, to moderate, to severe.
+It can also come in waves where it’s strong one moment and eases off the next.